vandanrohatgi/blog-grave/_posts/2020-9-18-THM-DogCat.md

 Now we can see what is going on inside the index.php file.
 We see a ext parameter which we can set to read files even if they not a php files.
 As observed there was indeed a check for "dog" and "cat" strings.

-Now that we can read index.php we can read the flag.php file too which we found earlier in the dirbuster and that will give us our first flag.
+Now that we can read index.php, we can read the flag.php file too which we found earlier in the dirbuster and that will give us our first flag.
 Next we find a technique known as Log File Contamination which I got to know of from the same medium article that I referenced earlier.

 Basically this is what it does: